 - 1. § 24 CFR 983.51(b)(1) permits the PHA publicly to issue a competitive request for PBV proposals. - a.
 The PHA, at its discretion, may make vouchers available in support of Connecticut's Interagency Committee on Supportive Housing and Homelessness initiative.
 Competitive RFP's are periodically issued by the Connecticut Housing Finance Authority (CHFA) on behalf of the partnering agencies for capital funds, service dollars and rent subsidies.
 If implemented, proposals will be reviewed and selected by representatives from participating agencies.
 CHFA will notify successful applicants and public announcement will be completed by the partner agencies on their respective websites. - b.
-In addition, the PHA, at its discretion, may make project-based vouchers available to support properties that provide permanent supportive housing, housing for homeless families, housing with a veteran's preference, or housing for extremely low income households through a separate RFP. - c.
-The PHA may also consider making project-based vouchers available to support permanent supportive housing, housing for homeless families, housing with a veteran's preference, or housing for extremely low income households included in the 9% tax credit competitive proposal process under CHFA's Federal Low-Income Housing Tax Credit program.
+In addition, project-based vouchers may be made available by the PHA, at its discretion, for supportive housing, housing for homeless families or for housing with a veteran's preference through the Department of Housing's competitive funding processes, including but not limited to the Competitive Housing Assistance for Multifamily Properties initiative (CHAMP). - c.
+The PHA may also consider making project-based vouchers available in conjunction with supportive housing, housing for homeless families or housing with a veteran's preference included in the 9% tax credit competitive proposal process under CHFA's Federal Low-Income Housing Tax Credit program.
 CHFA administers the Federal Low-Income Housing Tax Credit Program and at least annually conducts a competitive procurement for 9% tax credits based on criteria in its Qualified Allocation Plan (QAP).
-At the PHA's discretion, the tax credit procurement may include PHA section 8 project-based vouchers to be made available for tax credit units dedicated for permanent supportive housing, housing for homeless families, housing with a veteran's preference, or housing for extremely low income households.
+At the PHA's discretion, the tax credit procurement may include PHA section 8 project-based vouchers to be made available for tax credit units dedicated for supportive housing, housing for homeless families or housing with a veteran's preference.
 Proposals will be reviewed and selected based on competitive criteria by staff of the authority and the PHA.
 Successful applicants will be notified and public notice provided through the PHA's and the authority's websites.

-9 24 CFR 983.51(b)(2) permits the PHA to select proposals that have successfully competed for housing assistance under a federal, state or local government housing assistance, community development or supportive services program, provided the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.
+§ 24 CFR 983.51(b)(2) permits the PHA to select proposals that have successfully competed for housing assistance under a federal, state or local government housing assistance, community development or supportive services program, provided the proposal has been selected in accordance with such program's competitive selection requirements within three years of the PBV proposal selection date and the earlier competitive selection proposal did not involve any consideration that the project would receive PBV assistance.